Mould Facts and Myths You Should Know

 Yes, as are dust mites, fungi, bacteria, viruses, dander and pollen.
 Bioaerosols are extremely small biological contaminants that live in the air.
 They are small enough for us to breathe in and can cause allergic reactions, infections and illnesses.
 Bioaerosols that cause an allergic reaction are called antigens or allergens, and depending on a person’s susceptibility, their reaction to mould could be serious.

-Hypersensitivity pneumonitis – a severe, reoccurring allergic reaction causing lung damage, muscle aches, fever, cough, difficulties breathing and headache
+- Hypersensitivity pneumonitis – a severe, reoccurring allergic reaction causing lung damage, muscle aches, fever, cough, difficulty breathing and headache

 Mould Myths Debunked by the Mould Removal Experts

-2. Bleach doesn’t kill mould — it only strips mould of its colour, so it looks like it’s disappearing.
+- Bleach kills mould – Bleach doesn’t kill mould.
+It only strips mould of its colour, so it looks like it’s disappearing.
 In fact, bleach makes mould stronger by making it more resistant.
-An antimicrobial solution is the only liquid that effectively breaks down mould, prevents it from coming back and performs a true mould clean up.
+An antimicrobial solution is the only liquid that effectively breaks down mould, prevents it from coming back and performs a true mould clean-up.

-6. Once you have mould, you can still regain your home’s market value — if you get a certified mould removal expert like us to clean it up properly.
+- Once you have mould, you lower your home’s market value – Once you have mould, you can still regain your home’s market value if you get a certified mould removal expert like us to clean it up properly.
 The remediation process must be done by professionals and should include dry ice treatment as well.
 Applying an antimicrobial solution will only treat the mould you can see.

-8. Any home can have mould—no matter how new, expensive or clean the house.
+- Not all homes can have mould – Any home can have mould, no matter how new, expensive or clean the house.
 Mould is not a socio-economical problem; it’s a matter of nature and science.

-10. If a mould “expert” only uses antimicrobial solution to get rid of mould, they’re not an expert.
+- A mould “expert” only uses an antimicrobial solution to get rid of mould – If a mould “expert” only uses an antimicrobial solution to get rid of mould, they’re not an expert.
 In some cases, applying this kind of solution does the trick, however, if you have a major mould contamination, you need more aggressive mould remediation that includes dry ice and industrial-strength HEPA vacs.